markfinger/django-ordered-m2m/README.md

-Note: this project is no longer maintained
+Note: this project is no longer maintained.

+If anyone knows of any packages which have superseded this, please open a ticket and I'll add them to the project's README.

 django-ordered-m2m
 ==================